appwrite/rfc/002-response-filters.md

 ### Create a Filter Interface

 Create a new Appwrite\Utopia\Response\Filter class (src/Appwrite/Utopia/Response/Filter.php).
-The interface should decalre an implemntation for the `parse(array $content): array` method.
+The interface should declare an implementation for the `parse(array $content): array` method.
 Each new filter will implement the interface and use the parse method to manipulate incoming data.
 Create our first filter (Appwrite\Utopia\Response\Filters\V06) to accept current version (v0.7) data and convert it to v0.6 data.
 For that we'll need to run both instances of Appwrite to manually convert data structures.

 ### Run the Filter